Rajendra Kumar Pachauri (India)

 Deputy Director General of RSE “National Nuclear Center of the Republic of Kazakhstan” for Science, Director of Branch “Institute of Atomic Energy”, Doctor of Physics and Mathematics, Professor, Academician Scientific interests of M.K Skakov are related to fundamental area of condensed matter physics – structural phase change in steel and alloys under the influence of reactor neutron irradiation.

-General Manager, Operations Tengizchevroil.
-Eimear Bonner started her career at Chevron Corporation as offshore petroleum engineer in the United Kingdom North Sea and progressed through technical and leadership roles of increasing responsibility in petroleum engineering, production operations, reservoir management, project management, strategy and planning and operational excellence in the United Kingdom, United States, Thailand and Kazakhstan.
+Improved Oil Recovery Manager, Tengizchevroil.
+Mike Gaona started his career at Chevron Corporation an exploration geophysicist in the Western Region of the United States and progressed through technical and leadership roles of increasing responsibility in exploration geophysics, development geology, production operations, new field development, unitization, commercial, technology and reservoir management in the United States, Angola, Kuwait, Nigeria, Saudi Arabia, and Kazakhstan.

 Sholpan Altybayeva (Kazakhstan)